PlagueHO/AzureOpenAIDemo/prompt-examples/health/general-practitioner-referral-prompt-engineering.md

 Response:
 ```

-## Convert the Medical Shorthand to a Formal Clinic Note
+## Convert the Medical Shorthand to a Structured Clinic Note

-Convert the medical shorthand into a formal clinic note.
+Convert the medical shorthand into a structured clinic note.

 > Using the GPT-35-TURBO or GPT-3 Models and ChatML